ssq0-0/WalletChecker/README.md

 ## Features

-- **Linea LXP:** Module for checking the number of LXP on a wallet in the Linea network
+- **Linea LXP + LXP-l:** Module for checking the number of LXP and LXP-l on a wallet in the Linea network
+- **Odos:** Module for checking the number ODOS tokens
+- **Superform CRED:** Module for checking the number of Superform CRED

 *(More features coming soon!)*